 Jânio Quadros

-Official portrait, 1961 Jânio da Silva Quadros (; January 25, 1917 – February 16, 1992) was a Brazilian lawyer and politician who served as the 22nd president of Brazil from January 31 to August 25, 1961, when he resigned from office.
+Official portrait, 1961 Jânio da Silva Quadros (; 25 January 1917 – 16 February 1992) was a Brazilian lawyer and politician who served as the 22nd president of Brazil from 31 January to 25 August 1961, when he resigned from office.
 He also served as the 24th and 36th mayor of São Paulo, and the 18th governor of the state of São Paulo.
-Quadros was known for his populist style of government, honesty, and eccentric behavior.
+Quadros was known for his populist style of government and eccentric behavior.

 As president, he focused on economic reform and attempted to root out corruption.
-He also pursued an independent foreign policy, trying to balance relations between the United States and the Eastern Bloc.
+He also pursued an independent foreign policy, trying to balance Brazil's relations between the United States and the Eastern Bloc.
 Although he was elected by a huge margin, his term was marked by uncertainty and political instability, culminating in his resignation.
-That unexpected move caused national chaos, with the presidency being assumed by João Goulart.
+That unexpected move caused a national crisis, with the presidency being assumed by João Goulart after the Legality Campaign.
 Provided by Wikipedia

 Showing 1 - 1 results of 1 for search 'Quadros, Jânio', query time: 0.01s Refine Results